seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/step3-transform.md

 ```

 ## Step 3.2 Transform Visualization
+This step visualize the tranformed data using a coarse image that depict the distribution of each factor in hexagonally binned data, allowing for the inspection of spatial factor distribution patterns before conducting pixel-level analysis.

 For LDA, this step simply creates a symbolic link from the color table created at [step 2a.3](step2a-LDA.md/#step-2a3-summarize-lda-factorization) and uses it to visualize the transformed data.

-For Seurat, this step creates a color table and visualize the transformed data.
+For Seurat, this step creates a color table to visualize the transformed data.

 Input & Output
 ```bash